 That calorie burn can translate into a daily “calorie deficit,” which will result in lost pounds as long as you don’t erase it through overeating.
 In short, combining running with smart eating habits is a far more powerful strategy for weight loss than focusing on running alone.

-“It’s also important to keep in mind that if all you do is ‘steady-state’ running, you’ll eventually — perhaps even quickly — notice your weight loss begin to taper and plateau as your body adapts to your unchanging cardio ‘routine,'” says Trevor Thieme, C.S.C.S., BODi’s senior director of fitness and nutrition content.
+“It’s also important to keep in mind that if all you do is ‘steady-state’ running, you’ll eventually — perhaps even quickly — notice your weight loss begin to taper and plateau as your body adapts to your unchanging cardio ‘routine,'” says Trevor Thieme, C.S.C.S.
 “That’s why it’s important to regularly switch up your running workouts.”